ubiquity/ubiquibot/README.md

 `comment-incentives` can be `true` or `false` that enable or disable comment incentives.
 These are comments in the issue by either the creator of the bounty or other users.

-`issue-creator-multiplier` is a number that defines a base multiplier for calculating incentive reward for the creator of the issue.
+`issue-creator-multiplier` is a number that defines a base multiplier for calculating incentive for the creator of the issue.

 `comment-element-pricing` defines how much is a part of the comment worth.
-For example `text: 0.1` means that any text in the comment will be multiplied by 0.1
+For example `text: 0.1` means that any text in the comment will add 0.1

 `max-concurrent-assigns` is the maximum number of bounties that can be assigned to a bounty hunter at once.
 This excludes bounties with pending pull request reviews.